Information Center

 • Transparent Pricing: Avoid surprises by showing shipping and additional costs at the first step of the cart.

-• Speed is Everything: Every 1 second delay on the payment page reduces your conversion rate by 7%.
+• Speed is Everything: Every 1 second delay on the payment page decreases your conversion rate by 7%.

-• Guest Checkout: Do not force users to sign up; encourage them to sign up after purchasing.
+• Guest Payment: Do not force the user to register; encourage registration after purchase.

-• Mobile-First Forms: Minimize form fields and enable autofill features.
+• Mobile-First Forms: Minimize form fields and activate autofill features.

-• Variety of Payment Options: Offer digital wallets and BNPL options in addition to credit cards.
+• Variety of Payment Options: Offer digital wallet and BNPL options in addition to credit cards.

 • Trust Signals: Position SSL and bank logos visibly on the payment page.

-• Precise Measurement: Eliminate data loss by using server-side tracking.
+• Sensitive Measurement: Minimize data loss by using server-side tracking.

 Conclusion and Action Plan

 Success in e-commerce is measured not just by attracting a lot of traffic, but by how efficiently you convert that incoming traffic into customers.
 Checkout funnel analysis is the most powerful optimization tool that directly affects your business's profitability.
-Reducing your cart abandonment rate from 70% to 60% today will significantly increase your revenue without raising your advertising budget.
+Reducing your cart abandonment rate from 70% to 60% today will significantly boost your revenue without increasing your advertising budget.

-You can use basic GA4 funnel reports for your own analyses; however, understanding complex user behaviors and establishing an advanced data tracking infrastructure requires a professional approach.
-As 212 Medya, we optimize your checkout processes end-to-end with our deep experience in data analytics and UI/UX.
-You can contact our expert team to ensure your ads run at full efficiency and maximize the potential of each visitor.
+While you can use basic GA4 funnel reports for your own analyses, understanding complex user behaviors and establishing advanced data tracking infrastructure requires a professional approach.
+At 212 Medya, we optimize your checkout processes end-to-end with our deep experience in data analytics and UI/UX.
+You can reach out to our expert team to ensure your ads work at full efficiency and maximize the potential of each visitor.

-Don't waste more time with a payment page that costs you sales.
-Get a free preliminary analysis offer now and let’s seal the gaps in your funnel together.
+Don't waste any more time with a sales-draining payment page.
+Get your free initial analysis offer now and let's close the gaps in your funnel together.

 Frequently Asked Questions